How does your community contribute to the good of the world?

 Fidelity to the monastic way of life is closely related to zeal for the Kingdom of God and for the salvation of the whole human

 race.
 Nuns bear this apostolic concern in their hearts.
 It is the contemplative life itself that is their way of participating in the mission of Christ and his Church and of being part of the local church.
+Through different forms of hospitality, we share the joy and beauty of the treasure granted to us, and support and encourage those who desire a more profound encounter with God.

 How would you explain monastic life to a contemporary man or woman?